Get Care Now

 What are signs and symptoms of an ankle sprain?

 Symptoms can include:

-The experts at the Sports Medicine Program at Children's Hospital Colorado diagnose an ankle sprain by reviewing your child’s complete history and performing a physical exam on the ankle.
-In addition, ankle x-rays may be taken to rule out fractures and other complications.
+The experts at the Sports Medicine Center at Children's Hospital Colorado diagnose an ankle sprain by reviewing your child’s complete history and performing a physical exam on the ankle.
+In addition, ankle X-rays may be taken to rule out fractures and other complications.

 Sprains are usually graded as I, II or III depending on the severity:

 - Grade I - Minimal damage to ligament and minor pain.

 - Grade II - May have mild looseness of joint with some damage to joint.
 The patient may have a large amount of swelling and bruising, along with moderate pain.

 - Grade III - Complete tears of the ligament and the ankle may be unstable.
 Pain is severe, and usually putting pressure on the ankle is not bearable.

 How is an ankle sprain treated?

 At Children's Colorado, ankle sprains are treated using the P.R.I.C.E. model for the first few days following the injury and as needed while recovering.